Skip to Main Content

 Use of Artificial Intelligence

-The following statement, issued by the Committee on Publication Ethics in February 2023, has been adopted by the AMS Committee on Publications.
+The following statement, issued by the Committee on Publication Ethics in February 2023, has been adapted by the AMS Committee on Publications.
 The full COPE position statement on Authorship and AI tools can be found on the COPE website.

-• The use of artificial intelligence (AI) tools such as ChatGPT or Large Language Models in research publications is expanding rapidly.
+• The use of artificial intelligence (AI) tools such as ChatGPT or Large Language Models (LLMs) in research publications is expanding rapidly.
 COPE joins organisations, such as WAME and the JAMA Network among others, to state that AI tools cannot be listed as an author of a paper.

 • AI tools cannot meet the requirements for authorship as they cannot take responsibility for the submitted work.
 As non-legal entities, they cannot assert the presence or absence of conflicts of interest nor manage copyright and license agreements.